It's never enough.

 Instead, you often receive feedback that places responsibility on you.
-“You need to ask for help more often, you need to communicate differently, you should be practicing more self-care.”
+Ask for help more often, communicate differently, delegate effectively, practice more self-care.

 The whole dynamic shuts you down, and you easily forget the successes and capability that brought you this far.

 Like the rest of us, you have room for improvement—everyone has opportunities for growth and development.

 But unlike everyone else, you have your own unique combination of skills and abilities you can use to tackle them.
 Your job is to figure out what these strengths are and use them to your advantage.